Rafaelmdcarneiro/ragQuery/README.md

 # ragQuery
-This project simulates an end to end RAG process flow, using OpenAI models.
+This project simulates an end to end RAG process flow, using OpenAI models